aztfmod/rover/README.md

 # Install the launchpad
 ./rover.sh
 ```
+> The initial installation of the launchpad take between 5 to 10 minutes and occurs small costs.

 If you re-execute the rover.sh with no parameters it will display the coordinates of the launchpad and the landingzones that can be deployed